Master of Arts in Intercultural Communication | HBKU

 ICC 699 Thesis Defense

-Graduates of the program are equipped to :
+Graduates of this program will be equipped to:

-• Demonstrate a broad and critical understanding of the main theoretical approaches of intercultural communication and of relevant fields in the Humanities and the Social Sciences for the creation of original research.
+• demonstrate a broad and critical understanding of the main theoretical approaches of intercultural communication and relevant fields in the humanities and social sciencess for the creation of original research.

-• Integrate the tools and techniques for managing intercultural communication in organizations within the private, public, and non-governmental sectors.
+• apply appropriate strategies to solve intercultural problems in communication settings and integrate the tools and techniques for managing intercultural communication in organizations within the private, public, and non-governmental sectors.

-Applicants seeking admission to any of the MA degree programs should have a bachelorʼs degree in a relevant field with a strong academic record (minimum 3.0 GPA out of 4) from a recognized university.
+Applicants seeking admission to the MAICC should have a bachelor’s degree in a relevant field with a strong academic record (minimum 3.0 GPA out of 4) from a recognized university.